-Once the wheel starts spinning and the ball is entered into the wheel, you cannot change your decision anymore (“rien ne va plus”) and have to wait for the outcome (where does the ball land)
+- Once the wheel starts spinning and the ball is entered into the wheel, you cannot change your decision anymore (“rien ne va plus”) and have to wait for the outcome – where the ball will land.

-After the ball has reached its final pocket and the wheel stops spinning, all bets are paid out and you’ll receive your chips or lose the ones you bet.
+- After the ball has reached its final pocket and the wheel stops spinning, all bets are paid out.
+You’ll receive your chips or lose the ones you bet.

 It is as simple as that.

 Is online roulette rigged?

 No, online roulette is not rigged.
 Like most other gambling games you find online, online roulette uses a random number generator to come up with results.
 As long as you’re playing at a trusted and reputable casino, you can rest assured that online roulette is not rigged, and positive and negative outcomes are all down to luck.

 Is online roulette random?